JBjouffray/Hawaii_RegimesPredictors/README.md

     - visualize the distribution of the regimes across the 8 Hawaiian islands
     - plot the correlation between all the predictors to ensure that none of them are very highly correlated ( possibly drop those that are)
     - plot a Kernel Density Estimation plot for the fish and benthic communities with mean/median markers to visualize composition of each regime
-    - plot a Kernel Density Estimation plot for the anthropogenic (human) factors with mean/median markers to visualize theis contribution towards regime formation
+    - plot the most influential anthropogenic (human) and biophysical factors for the formation of each regime

-    - plot a Kernel Density Estimation plot for the biophysical factors with mean/median markers to visualize theis contribution towards regime formation
+### 3. Logistic Regression Models

-3. visualize which factors are the most influential in the formation of each regime
+### 4. Support Vector Machine (Classifier) Models

-4. To predict which regime may found at a location on the Hawaiian islands based on the factors found there
+### 5. Decision Tree Models

 ## My additions
 All the work for my project is in the following folders: